V-Sense/360SR/README.md

 conda install opencv
 ```

-## Testing pre-trained models

-You need to download pre-trained models with [this link](http://v-sense.scss.tcd.ie/Datasets/SR360_models.zip) and extract in into `models` directory.

 ## Datasets

 The train, val, and test datasets are sampled from [SUN360](http://people.csail.mit.edu/jxiao/SUN360/).
-The dataset has 16700 images and Val dataset has 425 images.
+The dataset has 4500 ODIs.
+We used the equirectangular projection format for training and evaluations.
+3500 ODIs were randomly selected from the total set for training purposes, and 500 ODIs were
+used for validation and test sets.

 Download the datasets and then extract it into `data` directory.

+## Testing pre-trained models

+You need to download pre-trained models with [this link](http://v-sense.scss.tcd.ie/Datasets/SR360_models.zip) and extract in into `models` directory.

 ## Usage